CSCfi/imagebuilder/README.md

 Please remember to define IMAGEBUILDER_CLOUD and IMAGEBUILDER_NETWORK in your shell.

-If you wish to disable ping tests, set the environment variable IMAGEBUILDER_DISABLE_PINGING to anything If you wish for a verbose output of all openstack commands being ran set the variable IMAGEBUILDER_DEBUG to anything
+If you wish to disable ping tests, set the environment variable IMAGEBUILDER_DISABLE_PINGING to anything If you wish to skip fetching new checksums, set the environment variable IMAGEBUILDER_SKIP_CHECKSUM to anything If you wish for a verbose output of all openstack commands being ran set the variable IMAGEBUILDER_DEBUG to anything

-This project has been tested to work with Python version 3.12.3 but newer and slightly older ones are very likely to work.
+This project has been tested to work with Python version 3.12.3 but newer and versions down to 3.9 are very likely to work.

 ## Getting started:
 Install `qemu-utils` (Debian/Ubuntu) or `qemu-img` (AlmaLinux/CentOS/RHEL)